-Indonesia has 17.000 islands, more or less as there is no exact information.
-In number of islands no other can beat the country.
+Indonesia has 17.000 islands, more or less as there is no exact data.
 Indonesia is huge - covered on the European map it stretches from Ireland to Turkey! - from the north west pulau Weh (Sabang) to the south east in Papua (Merauke) the distance is about 5200 kilometers.
 I can understand that it is difficult to decide where to go.
 Every island, every corner of the archipel has it’s own culture, language, tradition, food and beauty.
 It is impossible to see them all in one holiday.
 So you need to come back, again and again...

 Flores can be well combined with Sumba, Timor or the islands east of Flores (Solor, Adonara, Lembata, Pantar and Alor).
 A combination Flores and Sulawesi is also a good idea.
 And of course for those with a lot of time or for your next trip there are a lot of other choices.
 I apologize for English readers as some of the websites are in Dutch but I am still working to find helpfull sites in English.

 I have traveled most parts of the country.
 Feel free to contact me for further information.
 Here below from west to east the major islands with some impressions.
 Try to find out which one is the most attractive to you.